iamtheyammer/fetch-ford-service-manuals/README.md

 ### How do I re-collect my cookies?

-Getting the `cookieString.txt` file correct is probably the most difficult part of running this script. **If you haven't watched the [video tutorial](https://youtu.be/Ax8TAndmLhU), please do so.**

-To re-collect cookies, follow the instructions in [the video](https://youtu.be/Ax8TAndmLhU) or [this](#all-vehicles-get-wiring-data) set of instructions, making sure you:
+To re-collect cookies, follow the instructions in [this](#all-vehicles-get-wiring-data) set of instructions, making sure you:

 - Remove the `Cookie: ` part of the header, if you copied it
 - If using Firefox, enabled the `Raw` toggle at the top right of `Request Headers`